niwinz/djangorestframework-composed-permissions/docs/index.rst

 django-rest-framework by default has large ways to define permissions but none of them permits define a complex, multi depth and with logical operators permissions rules.

-djangorestframework-composed-permissions is 100% compatible with a django-rest-framework permissions api but implements a simple way to build permission objects using reusable permission components.
+djangorestframework-composed-permissions is full compatible with a django-rest-framework permissions api but implements a simple way to build permission objects using reusable components (called permission components).

-djangorestframework-composed-permissions has 3 types of classes:
+djangorestframework-composed-permissions has 3 type of classes:

 - Permission components: a basic unit of permission.
-- Permission set: a collection of components joined with logic operator (and & or)
+- Permission set: a collection of components joined with logic operator (and, or & not)
-- Composed permissions: container of both: components and sets having same interface as django-rest-framework default permission.
+- Composed permissions: container of both, components and sets having same interface as django-rest-framework default permission.